Saving agendas and notes

 - To set an Agenda, select a meeting and click Create Agenda.
 Select a template if you wish to add structure to your meeting agenda or stick to a pre-established process.
 To learn more about customizing and using templates, refer to the Template section.

-- In the Agenda editor, type your Agenda as required.
+- In the Agenda editor, type your agenda.

 - Click Save Agenda: The Agenda is saved and Users who are attending the meeting get notified through an email.
 Those Users can also add to the Agenda if required.